-- 1. Except in the circumstances described in paragraph (3), the C-OSS is responsible for the allocation of pre-arranged paths and reserve capacity only on its own rail freight corridor. - An applicant requesting pre-arranged paths or reserve capacity covering more than one rail freight corridor may select one C-OSS to act as a single point of contact to co-ordinate its request, but that C-OSS remains responsible for the allocation of capacity on its own rail freight corridor only. - 3.
-Where the same pre-arranged paths are jointly offered by more than one rail freight corridor, the Management Boards concerned shall designate the C-OSS responsible for allocating those paths and publish this in their Corridor Information Documents.
+- 1. The C-OSS is responsible for the allocation of pre-arranged paths and reserve capacity on its own rail freight corridor. - An applicant requesting pre-arranged paths or reserve capacity covering more than one rail freight corridor may select one C-OSS to act as a single point of contact to co-ordinate its request, but that C-OSS remains responsible for the allocation of capacity on its own rail freight corridor only. - 3.
+Where the same pre-arranged paths are jointly offered by more than one rail freight corridor, the Management Board shall coordinate with the other Management Board(s) concerned to designate the C-OSS responsible for allocating those paths and publish this in the CID.

-- 1. After receipt of all path requests for pre-arranged paths at X-8 (standard deadline for submitting path requests for the annual timetable) the C-OSS is required to decide on the allocation of pre-arranged paths by X-7.5 and indicate the allocation in the path register accordingly. - 2.
-Requests for pre-arranged paths that cannot be met pursuant to Article 13(3) of the Regulation and that are forwarded to the competent IMs / ABs in accordance with Article 13(4) are to be considered by IMs/ABs as having been submitted before the X-8 deadline.
-The IMs/ABs shall take their decision and inform the C-OSS within the time schedule set out in annex VII of Directive 2012/34/EU and described in annex 2 of this Corridor Framework.
-The C-OSS shall complete the processing and inform the applicant of the decision as soon as possible after receiving the decision from the competent IMs/ABs. - 3.
-In accordance with Article 48 of Directive 2012/34/EU, the C-OSS shall respond to requests for reserve capacity within five working days of receiving the path request.
+1. After receipt of all path requests for pre-arranged paths at X-8 (standard deadline for submitting path requests for the annual timetable) the C-OSS shall decide on the -allocation of pre-arranged paths by X-7.5 and indicate the allocation in the path register accordingly.

+- 2. Requests for pre-arranged paths that cannot be met pursuant to Article 13(3) of the Regulation and that are forwarded to the competent IMs / ABs in accordance with Article 13(4) are to be considered by IMs/ABs as having been submitted before the X-8 deadline.
+The IMs/ABs shall take their decision and inform the C-OSS within the timescales set out in Annex VII of Directive 2012/34/EU and described in Annex 2 of this Corridor Framework.
+The C-OSS shall complete the processing of the request and inform the applicant of the decision as soon as possible after receiving the decision from the competent IMs/ABs. - 3.
+The Management Board is invited to decide the deadline for submitting requests for reserve capacity to the C-OSS in a harmonised way at 30 days before the running date. - 4.
+The C-OSS shall provide a first response to requests for reserve capacity within five working days of receiving the path request.